PiCoPress/prejil/README.md

   - implement library working on C
 - CLI
   -
-  - It will work as library on shell(powershell/bash etc...)
+  - It will work on shell(powershell/bash etc...)